-What not to do when your child starts school
+Here’s what not to do when your child starts primary school

 It’s been two years since my once tiny newborn daughter wandered across the playground into the classroom for the first time, with an anxiously excited look on her face, wearing her brand new, too big uniform, while I waved her off and pretended not to sob behind my sunglasses.
 Then went home to a house that was empty of her, and not-sobbed some more.
 And then picked her up a whole two hours later, exhausted from all the not-sobbing (me, not her).